Social Determinants of Health

 - Risk.
 Identifies the likelihood that impact will be different than expected.

 Organizations receiving investments are required to report metrics.
 Intermountain then rolls up metrics at the portfolio level to understand total impact.
+To facilitate the collection of standardized, credible, and comparable impact data, Intermountain Healthcare utilizes the IRIS metrics developed by the Global Impact Investing Network in conjunction with the five dimensions of impact outlined above.
 These metrics are typically tied to a unit related to the specific social determinant of health addressed by the investment.
 Examples include number of affordable housing units built and number of jobs created.
 These metrics are chosen based on their research-based links to health outcomes.

-The second tier of the strategy is direct lending.
+Intermountain’s impact investing work can be categorized into two strategies.
+The first strategy is direct real estate lending.
 Direct lending allows for loan origination directly to qualifying organizations.
 This capability allows Intermountain to directly support highly-mission-aligned organizations and projects, effectively targeting very specific social impact outcomes.
-Available direct-loan products include acquisition and development, renovation / construction, and semi-permanant financing for qualifying projects.
+Available direct-loan products include acquisition and development, renovation, and semi-permanent financing for qualifying projects.
 Typically, these will be real estate loans secured by a lien position on real assets.
 Qualifying projects must address one or more social determinants of health and benefit a low- or moderate-income population living within Intermountain’s service area (Utah, Southern Nevada, Southern Idaho).
-Specific loan terms and requirements are outlined in the term sheet linked below.
+Specific loan terms and requirements are outlined in the term sheet linked on this page.

-Projects that don’t meet all the specific outlined criteria for Intermountain’s direct loans, but are aligned with Intermountain’s mission, are encouraged to apply.
+Projects that don’t meet all the specific outlined criteria for Intermountain’s direct loans, but are aligned with Intermountain’s mission, are encouraged to contact us.
 Intermountain values innovation and would like to support mission-aligned efforts.